aeeed99/goodtimer/README.md

 ### Callback function with `Timer`

-It will usually be desierable to have a function called when the timer reaches zero.
+It will usually be desirable to have a function called when the timer reaches zero.
 It might also be handy to have a function called on every second (or "tick") of the timer, for example when you need to update a UI element with the new time remaining. `onTimeoutFn` and `onIntervalFn` arguments handle this.